2022 Writing Competition Winners and Participants

 The Cohn-Haddow Center for Judaic Studies at Wayne State University returns for the Sixth Annual Writing Competition for high school students in the Metro-Detroit area.

 Students in ninth through twelfth grades are invited to submit an original work of poetry, prose, or non-fiction that deals with one of the themes listed below.
 The best submission in each category will be awarded a cash prize of $500, with awards of $100 for honorable mentions in each category.
 In addition, award winning entrees will be published online.

 - Eligible students must be currently enrolled in grades 9-12 in the Metro-Detroit area

 - One entry per student

-- There are no minimum or maximum word-count or length for submissions.
+- There is no minimum or maximum word-count or length for submissions.
 Suggested length is between 500 and 2000 words

 - Submissions must be the student's own original work